jburgy/jburgy.github.io/docs/_posts/2022-05-13-what-is-linear-programming.md

 * more equations than unknowns ([overdetermined system](https://en.wikipedia.org/wiki/Overdetermined_system))
 * fewer equations than unknowns ([underdetermined system](https://en.wikipedia.org/wiki/Underdetermined_system))

 An overdetermined system does not have a solution.
-It's common practive in that case to pick the _least bad_ approximation.
+It's common practice in that case to pick the _least bad_ approximation.
 This involves measuring how much our hypothetical solution "misses" each equation then searching for the solution that "misses" the least.
 Specialists call this approach _minimizing the L₂ norm_ and the associated procedure